AJH4869/Mahjong-AI/README.md

 * Checkpoints and logs are saved to `log/checkpoint/`.
 * After training finishes, you can upload the model to [**Botzone**](http://botzone.org.cn) for live matches.
 * For data information, see `data/README-en.txt`.
-Full dataset can be find in https://botzone.org.cn/static/gamecontest2024a.html.
+Full dataset can be found in [**IJCAI 2024 MahjongCompetition**]https://botzone.org.cn/static/gamecontest2024a.html.